chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 Put shortly my solution is a [*data oriented*](http://gamesfromwithin.com/data-oriented-design) implementation of the [*entity/component system*](http://en.wikipedia.org/wiki/Entity_component_system) (ECS) architectural pattern.

 The ultra short introduction to ECS is that everything is modelled as *components*.
 Components are simple data structures that is updated by certain *systems*.
-For example if you attach a `GravityComponent` to an entity the `GravitySystem` will apply gravity to that entity.
+For example if you attach a `GravityComponent` to a game entity the `GravitySystem` will apply gravity to that entity.

 If you want a certain behavior, you must create the corresponding component.
 For example, if you want to add air drag in my game, you would write:

 {% highlight cpp %}
-DragHandle drag = DragSystem::create(rigidBodyHandle);
+DragHandle dragHandle = DragSystem::create(rigidBodyHandle);
 {% endhighlight %}

-`DragSystem` will then use the passed `rigidBodyHandle` to apply drag force everytime its `update()` is called.
-You stop the behavior by calling `DragSystem::destroy(DragHandle dragHandle)`.
+`DragSystem#update()` will then, for each created drag component, use the passed `rigidBodyHandle` to apply drag force to the corresponding rigid body.
+You stop the behavior by calling `DragSystem::destroy(dragHandle)`.

-In my implementation an entity is nothing more than an unique integer: `EntityHandle`.
+In my ECS implementation an entity is nothing more than an unique integer: `EntityHandle`.
 There is no `Entity` class.
 To apply behavior to an entity, you create the associated component as described above, and link it to an entity like this:

 {% highlight cpp %}
 EntityHandle entity = EntityManager::create();